Raiden18/Integrity-control/README.md

 ### Architecture and Design

 * [Android Architecture Components](https://developer.android.com/topic/libraries/architecture/index.html)
 A collection of libraries that help you design robust, testable, and maintainable apps.
-Start with classes for managing your UI component lifecycle and handling data persistence.
+I used  the Navigation Component,  the ViewModel,  the Room, the LiveData Start with classes for managing your UI component lifecycle and handling data persistence.
 * [Koin]( https://insert-koin.io)
 A pragmatic lightweight dependency injection framework for Kotlin developers.